 "At a critical time it gave me the required authentic conviction and confidence that I needed to hone my decision making, communication and strategic planning.
 Only by taking the time to reflect was I able to understand what mattered to me and navigate the next stage into the future.”
 Jackie Wylie, Artistic Director & CEO, National Theatre of Scotland, Clore Fellow

-Applications for the Clore Fellowships 2019/20 Clore Fellowship are now open and will close at 12 noon, Thursday 29 Nov 2018.
+Applications for the Clore Fellowships 2019/20 Clore Fellowship are now closed.

 APPLY ONLINE HERE